 In the days following the root canal procedure patients will likely experience swelling, pain, and sensitivity.
 DeStefano Dentistry recommends anti-inflammatory medication to alleviate these symptoms.
 After recovery, patients feel that their treated tooth is the same as their natural teeth.
 It is uncommon for patients to have any trouble eating, speaking or smiling.

-Is The Root Canal Procedure Painful?
+Does The Root Canal Procedure Hurt?

 Many patients think the root canal procedure is painful and uncomfortable, but usually, that is not the case.
 Local anesthesia is used to numb the affected area, although it may not be needed because the nerve tissue is dead.
 However, anesthesia will often help patients relax.

-Risks Of Root Canals
+Risks Of Root Canal Treatments

 Most root canal procedures are usually performed successfully with no complications, but there is always a risk that the treated tooth will again become infected, especially if it has been subjected to multiple root canals.
 Also, the is a small risk of damaging the tooth during the procedure, although this rarely occurs.